Aias21/Not-a-boring-blog/README.md

 to add all files, make sure you don't stage any unwanted files, to unstage files use:

 > :$ git reset <name_of_file>

+Check with git status to see what files are staged, staged files are marked with green.

 Finally commit using a descriptive message: